ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 ## Arm Mbed CLI

-We created the Mbed command-line tool (Mbed CLI), a Python-based tool, specifically for Mbed OS 5.
+We created the Mbed command-line tool (Mbed CLI), a Python-based tool, specifically for Mbed OS.
 For more information, see the [Mbed CLI page](../tools/developing-mbed-cli.html).

 ### Compiler versions

-Mbed OS 5 can be built with various toolchains.
+Mbed OS 6.0.0 Preview can be built with various toolchains.
 The currently supported versions are:

 - Arm Compiler 6.13 (default ARM toolchain).
   - A paid version is available as [Arm Compiler 6.13 Professional](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler/downloads/version-6).